MicrosoftDocs/dynamics365smb-docs/business-central/finance-powerbi-balance-sheet.md

 ---
 title: Balance Sheet by Month
-description: The Balance Sheet by Month report provides a month-to-month view of the balance at date for all Balance Sheet accounts.
+description: The Balance Sheet by Month report provides a month-to-month view of the balance at date for all balance sheet accounts.
 author: kennienp
 ms.author: kepontop
 ms.reviewer: